MrFploit/webcam-hack/README.md

 # <p align="center">webcam-hack
 ### <p align="center">  [راهنمای فارسی](FA_README.md)

+# About the project

+This project is written in Python, php and js (JavaScript).
+And it uses the [Ngrok](https://ngrok.com/) tool for the forwarding port. so you have to put the Ngrok tool next to these project files before you run the project.

 # Get Server
 * You need a Linux server to use this script
 * You can download the Linux server for free from replit.com